 Methods:

-Datasource and processing; collected BWeL trial n , patients with a BMI>30were randomized a free referral to a commercial weight management . s the
+Datasource and processing; Our research uses examines 237 consultation recordings collected as part of the brief Interventions for weight loss (BWeL) trial.
+In this trial, patients with a BMI>30 who were not actively seeking to lose weight, were randomized to receive a brief free referral to a commercial weight management programme at the end of a typical consultation with their GP.
+Consultation recordings were transcribed verbatim and coded using the BCT taxonomy.
+Three coders initially coded 20 consultation interventions independently.
+All three coders then met, discussed the interventions they had coded, and agreed on a comprehensive coding framework.
+Disagreements were resolved through discussion.
+The lead researcher (JB) then coded all remaining consultations in line with the coding framework.
+One researcher (CA) coded a further 10 through the process to ensure the lead researcher had not deviated from the agreed coding framework.
+During the coding process, coders constructed and continuously updated a code book that contained detailed definitions and examples to illustrate each technique.
+Coders were blinded to the associated patient data.

-Exposure: e identified the presence of BCTs that appear at least once in the 237 transcribed recordings of consultations from the intervention group.
-We decided to exclude BCTs that were used in less than 3% of the consultations as these are too sparse for further analysis. effectiveness of the BCTs that were used in more than 3% of the consultations (8 consultations).
+Exposure: We identified the presence of BCTs that appear at least once in the 237 transcribed recordings of consultations from the intervention group.
+We decided to exclude BCTs that were used in less than 3% of the consultations as these are too sparse for further analysis.
+We will conduct a statistical analysis to examine the effectiveness of the BCTs that were used in more than 3% of the consultations (8 consultations).

 Fidelity to the trial training video is the second exposure.
 We have identified 9 BCTs that are used in the BWeL training video that was watched by GPs participating in the BWeL trial.
 We intend to analyse how well the BCTs used in the consultations reflect those that were recommended, by scoring consultations on a 0-9 scale according to their use of the 9 recommended BCTs.